ibm-cloud-docs/EventStreams/index.md

    Start the sample consuming application from the command line, replacing the `kafka_brokers_sasl` and `api_key` values.

-   The `java -jar ./build/libs/kafka-java-console-sample-2.0.jar` part of the command identifies the locations of the java .JAR file to run within the cloned repository.
+   The `java -jar ./build/libs/kafka-java-console-sample-2.0.jar` part of the command identifies the locations of the .JAR file to run within the cloned repository.
 You do not need to change this.

-    ```
-    java -jar ./build/libs/kafka-java-console-sample-2.0.jar <kafka_brokers_sasl> <api_key> -consumer
-    ```
-    {: codeblock}

    Use the `kafka_brokers_sasl` from the **Service credentials** created in [Step 2](/docs/services/EventStreams?topic=eventstreams-getting_started#create_credentials_step).
 We recommend using all the `kafka_brokers_sasl` listed in the **Service credentials** that you created.